wirdehall/UnixtimeZone.js/README.md

-# Unixtime.js
+# UnixtimeZone.js

-Small js lib with a few functions to handel date and time with timezones with unix timestamps as a base.
+Small js lib with a few functions to handel date and time with timezones using unixtimestamps as a base.

 ## Base concept